Scholarships for International Research Fees (SIRF) [F51416]

 (c) must advise students of appropriate appeal mechanisms for the resolution of any academic dispute that might arise during their candidature;

-(d) must provide the student with all entitlements due under the award;
+(d) must provide students with all entitlements due under the award;

-(e) must provide the scholarship holder with adequate facilities and appropriate supervision;
+(e) must provide students with adequate facilities and appropriate supervision;

 (f) does not accept any liability for injury suffered or damage caused by the scholarship holder; and